 Christopher Statton, Board Treasurer

 Christopher Statton is an artist, arts administrator, and community activist based in the San Francisco Bay Area.
 Working hands on within the social justice and arts communities for over a decade, Statton served as Executive Director of San Francisco’s Roxie Theater, blocks away from Clarion Alley, overseeing the theater’s transition to a non-profit community-based independent film venue.
 Statton became involved with Clarion Alley Mural Project as part of its 20th anniversary, joining CAMP’s organizing committee for the Block Party celebration.
 Since then, Statton has collaborated or individually painted six murals on The Alley and one off site project as part of the Geneng Street Art Project #3 in Yogyakarta.
 As a community organizer and activist, Statton co-founded Better Homes and Gardens Today with collaborator Megan Wilson and in 2007 co-founded Sidewalk Sideshow, both projects working directly with or through organizations serving the street communities and people experiencing homelessness.
 In 2013, Statton was the recipient of The San Francisco Film Critic Circle’s Marlon Riggs Award for courage & vision in the Bay Area film community and received The San Francisco’s Board of Supervisor’s Certificate of Honor, sponsored by District 9 Supervisor David Campos.
-Currently, Statton is a candidate for graduation from The Saïd Business School at Oxford University and co-organizing a second exchange project, Bangkit / Arise between artists from Yogyakarta and San Francisco/Bay Area, scheduled for 2018.
+An alumnus of the postgraduate Organizational Leadership program at The Saïd Business School, Oxford University, Statton is co-organizing CAMP’s second exchange project, Bangkit / Arise between artists from Yogyakarta, Indonesia and San Francisco/Bay Area, USA.

 Ivy Jeanne McClelland, Board Secretary